seananderson/seananderson.ca/portfolio.md

 <a href="figures/instagram.jpg" data-lightbox="instagram"><img  class="portfolio-fig" src="figures/instagram-thumb.jpg" alt="instagram"></img></a>

 <p class="caption">An Instagram account.
-I wrote a series of R functions to read in images, select perceptually dominant colour hues, frame the photos in that hue, and order the photos by that hue.</p>
+I wrote a series of R functions to read in images, select perceptually dominant colour hues, frame the photos in that hue, and order the photos.</p>